campanam/Avipoxvirus/README.md

 Eibner-Gehbardt MW, Fleischer RC, Campana MG.
 In prep.
 A historical Hawaiian Avipoxvirus genome reconstructed from an 1898 museum specimen.

 ## License
+The software is made available under the Smithsonian Institution [terms of use](https://www.si.edu/termsofuse).

 ## Input
 The pipeline requires a directory of bidirectionally sequenced DNA libraries in FASTQ format.
 The pipeline expects the forward and reverse reads in separate files.
 Second, the pipeline requires a CSV file assigning the read files to libraries with the following format: